drmanhatin/drmanhatin.github.io/_posts/2022-2-2-expose-your-synapse-sql-views-as-api.md

 ### Github structure
-You can find the code used to build this application in a Github repository.
+You can find the code used to build this application in my Github repository.
 This is just a proof of concept, no production grade code.
 But I think if you want to build something similar it might be useful!

 *SqlRestFunction*
 This folder contains the code of the Azure function.
 Example config is in example.local.settings.json.
 As mentioned before it's built using  .NET Framework 5.